 The Senior Credit Agreement requires the Restricted Credit Parties to comply with certain financial covenants.
 The financial covenants are calculated on an Adjusted Consolidated Basis (as defined in the Senior Credit Agreement) such that the Unrestricted Credit Parties are accounted for as investments but not consolidated.
 As such, indebtedness under the AgCredit Agreement, IQ Debenture and the Unrestricted Subsidiaries' EBITDA are not included in such calculations.
-Pursuant to the second supplemental credit agreement dated September 19, 2019, the Partnership is no longer required to maintain the Ratio of Total Net Funded Debt to EBITDA and the requirement for the Ratio of Senior Secured Net Funded Debt to EBITDA has been updated.
+Pursuant to the second supplemental credit agreement dated September 19, 2019, KPLP is no longer required to maintain the Ratio of Total Net Funded Debt to EBITDA (as defined in the Senior Credit Agreement) and the requirement for the Ratio of Senior Secured Net Funded Debt to EBITDA (as defined in the Senior Credit Agreement) was updated.
+Pursuant to a consent letter dated May 27, 2020, the requirement for the Ratio of Senior Secured Net Funded Debt to EBITDA was again updated.

-The Partnership shall maintain on an Adjusted Consolidated Basis and quarterly financial basis:
+KPLP shall maintain on an Adjusted Consolidated Basis and quarterly financial basis: